 Welcome to Esperanza

-We prevent barriers to service access by conducting therapy sessions in the home and around the family’s schedule.
-And we work to ensure that all of our participants are in appropriate educational settings where they can receive the support services they need.
+justice, trauma and mental health.
+Our program provides comprehensive services including intensive therapy, and case and crisis management.
+To prevent barriers to service access, Esperanza conducts therapy sessions in the home and around the family’s schedule.
+We also work to ensure that our participants are in appropriate educational settings where they can receive the support services they need.
+Esperanza utilizes diverse therapy modalities to most effectively address the unique challenges each youth and family faces in order to affect positive outcomes.

 What We Do

-Esperanza is a community-based alternative to detention, placement and incarceration program for young people involved in the justice system.
+Esperanza is a community-based alternative to detention, placement and incarceration programs for young people involved in the justice system.
 Learn more about what we do.Services »

 Who We Are